Medical Translations for Clinical Research

-We’ve blogged about the need for professional translations of informed consent forms for doctor’s offices and hospitals.
+We’ve blogged about the need for professional translations of informed consent forms (ICFs) for doctor’s offices and hospitals.
 Accurate translation services for biomedical studies and pharmaceutical trials play a very important role as well.
 Are you a risk manager or in-house counsel for a pharmaceutical company or educational institution?
 Do you regularly handle research studies that involve FDA regulations?
 Does your company obtain informed consent from your clients?
 If so, it is vital that non-English speaking people who sign your informed consent forms know what they are signing.
 In fact, as discussed below, regulations with regard to non-English speaking participants require that informed consent forms are translated accurately.
 Simply put, you need to make sure that an informed consent document is legally enforceable.
 Yet to satisfy those important requirements, working with non-English speaking participants in a study is not as cumbersome as you may think.

 Legal translation services will make it easy for you to ensure that all study participants, even those who cannot speak, read, or write English, can provide legally enforceable informed consent.
 When you hire a legal translation service with experience in translating enforceable informed consent forms, obtaining informed consent from non-English speaking research participants becomes easy.
 Most importantly, expertly performed legal translation services will give you the peace of mind that all study participants and/or customers understand the scope of their consent.